CentraleNantesRobotics/ecn_install/README.md

 ## ROS 1 / ROS 2 management

-The script `ros_management.bash` has a set of tools to handle ROS 1 / ROS 2 workspaces.
+ROS 1/2 dependencies assume you use the [ros_management](https://github.com/oKermorgant/ros_management_tools) tool to handle ROS 1 / ROS 2 workspaces.
 It can be sourced in a `.bashrc` after defining the two variables `ros1_workspaces` and `ros2_workspaces`, that point to the overlay-ordered workspaces:

 ```bash
 ros1_workspaces="/opt/ros/noetic ~/a_first_ros1_workspace ~/main_ros1_overlay"